 ColliderSet, are given a geometric shape, and are attached to a rigid-body.

-They are commonly used for detecting proximity, e.g., to detect when a player enters a
+They are commonly used for detecting intersection, e.g., to detect when a player enters a

 specific area or is close to a door.